• Skip to primary navigation

 Master of Science Programs

 Our cross-cutting, research-based master’s program trains future management professionals to confidently enter a variety of natural resource-related professions within state, federal or private entities.
 Research in these fields is supported by our disciplinary expertise in autecology and synecology, evolutionary biology, resource sociology, animal behavior, physiology, animal diseases and parasitology, bioenergetics, nutrition, genetics, systems analysis and modeling.
+The department offers thesis, non-thesis, online and face-to-face master of science programs.

 Request Information about the Program